New Edition!

 Avoiding False Promises of Job Security

 If there’s no contract for a fixed term of employment, an employee works at the will of the employer and employee.
 The employer can fire the employee at any time—and the employee is free to quit at any time—for any reason or for no reason at all.
-That’s the basic law, although you can’t fire someone for an illegal reason: because of the color of the employee’s skin, for example, or because you prefer to put a younger person in the job.
+That’s the basic law, although you can’t fire someone for an illegal reason: because of the employee’s sexual orientation, for example, or because you prefer to put a younger person in the job.

 CAUTION